- Who is Golden Pass LNG?

 - Where will the LNG be sold?

 Golden Pass has received approval from the U.S. Department of Energy to export LNG to countries with Free Trade Agreements (FTAs) with the United States.
-Golden Pass has also filed another application seeking the government’s permission to sell to non-FTA countries.
+Golden Pass has also received permission to sell to non-FTA countries.

 - What is a free trade agreement (FTA)?